standardebooks/manual/1-code-style.rst

 #.
 Commits are broken into single units of work.
 A single unit of work may be, for example, "fixing typos across 10 files", or "adding cover art", or "working on metadata".

 #.
-Commits that introduce material changes to the ebook text (for example modernizing spelling or fixing a probable printer’s typo; but not fixing a transcriber’s typo) are prefaced with the string :string:`[Editorial]`, followed by a space, then the commit message.
+Commits that introduce material changes to the ebook text are prefaced with the string :string:`[Editorial]`, followed by a space, then the commit message.
 This makes it easy to search the repo history for commits that make editorial changes to the work.

+	Examples of things that *would not* be marked as editorial changes:

+	- Fixing typos introduced in the transcription.

+	- Converting British-style quotation to American-style.

+	- Moving punctuation inside quotation marks.

+	- Changing section ordinals to Roman numerals.

+	Examples of things that *would* be marked as editorial changes:

+	- Modernizing spelling and hyphenation.

+	- Fixing probable typos that are present in the source scans.

+	- Changing capitalization for better readability.

+	- Correcting mismatched dashes or diacritics.